ungoogled-software/ungoogled-chromium/.github/ISSUE_TEMPLATE/create-an--updating-to-chromium-x-x-x-x-.md

 ---
 name: Create an "Updating to Chromium x.x.x.x"
 about: For letting the community track progress to a new stable Chromium
-title: Updating to Chromium [VERSION_HERE]
+title: Updating to Chromium {{ env.VERSION }}
 labels: enhancement, help wanted
 assignees: ''

 ---

+Chromium stable channel has been updated to a newer version.
+See [the original posting]({{ env.LINK }}) for more information.
+Feel free to ask questions and discuss issues here along the way.
+Thanks!

-### Please respond if you would like to update ungoogled-chromium to the new stable Chromium version.
+### Please respond if you would like to update ungoogled-chromium to the new stable Chromium version

 ## Notes for the developer